muzhawir/learn_elixir_from_documentation/README.md

 ## Other Learning References

-I also use the book [Elixir in Action](https://www.manning.com/books/elixir-in-action-third-edition) .
-José Valim, the creator of Elixir, said it’s a top book for Elixir learners.
-I bought the 3rd edition, which is based on Elixir version 1.15.
+I also use the book [Elixir in Action](https://www.manning.com/books/elixir-in-action-third-edition) , which is a recommended resource for learning Elixir.
+I purchased the 3rd edition, which is based on Elixir version 1.15.

 ## Installation